Saul-Good-Homie/apple-clone/README.md

-In this project, I am attempting to recreate an article from the New York Times.
-This project will primarily practice using CSS Grid and Flexbox.
+In this project, I am attempting to recreate an homepage from Apple.
+This project will primarily practice using image background and background gradients.

 CSS Project from [The Odin Project](https://www.theodinproject.com/courses/html-and-css/lessons/building-with-backgrounds-and-gradients)